Stabilization of sliding ferroelectricity through exciton condensation

 The comparison of DFT-level calculations with experiments is intriguing.
-On one side, the charge transfer between the layers, as computed from the ground state charge density, gives an areal polarization density of $1.5 \times10^{4}$ e/cm, in agreement with the experimental measurements \cite{fei_ferroelectric_2018} and previous theoretical results \cite{yang_origin_2018, liu_vertical_2019}.
-On the other side, the estimated energy barrier does not clarify how this material can retain its ferroelectric properties at high temperatures.
-In addition, the metallic character resulting from the calculated band structure is at odds with the measured transport gap of a few meV \cite{sun_evidence_2022}.
+On one side, the charge transfer between the layers, as computed from the ground state charge density, gives an areal polarization density of $1.5 \times10^{4}$ e$\,\cdot\,$cm$^{-1}$, in agreement with the experimental measurements \cite{fei_ferroelectric_2018} and previous theoretical results \cite{yang_origin_2018, liu_vertical_2019}.
+On the other side, the metallic character resulting from the calculated band structure is at odds with the measured transport gap of a few meV \cite{sun_evidence_2022}.
+This hints at a polarization density and energy barrier higher than predicted, as DFT overestimates the electronic screening. \\

 \textbf{Beyond DFT: including excitonic interactions} \\ In the following we analyze how this picture is modified by the effects of e-h interaction, to assess the possible contribution of an excitonic phase to ferroelectricity.
 To make the problem tractable, we introduce some approximations.
-We consider spinless excitons, as spin effects are unlikely to affect ferroelectricity.
+We consider spinless excitons, as spin effects are unlikely to affect ferroelectricity (see Supplementary Section IV for further discussion).
 Furthermore, we take that all condensing excitons have zero momentum, $\bm{q}_x=0$ (direct transitions).
 Otherwise, the excitons would sustain a charge density wave, with period related to the momentum $\bm{q}_x$.
 Since for all possible choices of $\bm{q}_x$ the charge modulation would encompass at least two lattice units, the net coupling of the density wave with the macroscopic electronic dipole would likely average out.

 A full first-principles treatment is beyond our scope, as predictive accuracy requires computational tasks that are demanding for a semimetal, such as the calculation of the GW correction to band structure including dynamical screening effects, as well as the evaluation of the intraband contribution to electronic polarizability \cite{Liang2015, leon_frequency_2021, champagne_quasiparticle_2023, leon_efficient_2023, guandalini_efficient_2024, sesti_efficient_2025}.
 Therefore, we rely on the envelope function approximation, which allows us to both solve the exciton problem and compute the renormalized band structure of the excitonic insulator, building on DFT results.
 Importantly, we model the e-h attraction through the Rytova-Keldysh potential \cite{Rytova_screened_1967, Keldysh_Coulomb_1979, cudazzo2011dielectric}, which parametrizes the interaction strength through a single parameter, the 2D polarizability of the bilayer, $\alpha_{\mathrm{2D}}$, as defined in Eq.~\eqref{eq:Ryota}.